 - One ear bud only if you absolutely must.
 No exceptions as we need you to hear the mountain bikers, animals and marshals trying to get your attention.

-- We recommend that you walk all the bridges.
+- We recommend that you walk most of the bridges.
 Walking ONLY bridges are signed as such.
 Assume all bridges and boardwalks are slippery.
 Keep to the center.
 Some bridges have a considerable drop off.
 Bouncing may occur.